 Life insurance actuaries deal primarily with life insurance (obviously), but may also get experience with annuities.
 Annuities are ongoing monthly or annual payments that an insurance company pays to a policyholder.
 Usually they’re used to replace income after retirement.

 Similar to the salary for health actuaries, life insurance actuary salary is middle-of-the-pack too.
-Life insurance actuaries starting with 2 exams will likely make somewhere between $51K – $64K annually.
-That’s just slightly lower than a health actuary.
+Life insurance actuaries starting with 2 exams will likely make around $79K annually.
+That’s about the same as a health actuary.

 But, life actuary salaries tend to have lots of outliers that make more.
 So you may be one of those talented few!